 J-1 students may only enroll in one three credit online or hybrid course as part of their full-time enrollment requirement.
-If you are interested in taking more than one 3 credit hybrid/online course, you must first register for the minimum full-time requirement (12 credits for undergraduate, 9 credits for graduate), before registering for any additional online or hybrid courses.
+If you are interested in taking more than one 3 credit hybrid/online course, you must first register for the minimum full-time requirement (12 credits for undergraduate, 9 credits for graduate every Fall and Spring semester), before registering for any additional online or hybrid courses.
+NOTE: A hybrid course that meets for 60 percent or more face-to-face may be counted as an in-person course for J-1 student compliance.